 Last Updated on

 The echoes of war have gradually faded in Vietnam as the country has rebounded from decades of conflict to create a thriving modern economy; one sign of the forward looking times, former adversaries are now welcomed.
-Visiting Vietnam today is an eye-opening experience, particularly for an American visitor.
+There are plenty of ways to see Vietnam, visiting Vietnam today is an eye-opening experience, particularly for an American visitor.

 Ho Chi Minh City is now booming, not from gunfire as before but commerce.
 New skyscrapers pierce the low-lying haze while the bicycles of yesterday have been replaced with over 2,000,000 motorcycles, creating a buzz both literally and figuratively.
 But there are still many opportunities to experience vestiges of the city formerly known as Saigon.